pav20031981/BlackpearlTest/README.md

-# BlackpearlTest
+# Blackpearl Test
-Display Temperature of two locations
+Displays Temperature of two locations with both Degree in Celcius and Farenhite